alexpaul/in-app-purchases/testing.md

 Troubleshooting:
 * Too many requests (429) when attempting to sync with App Store Connect.
 * Resolution: Unfortunately here we will have to create a local StoreKit file.
+* Look into filing a radar for this ^.
 ![Screenshot 2023-08-31 at 12 09 08 PM](https://github.com/alexpaul/in-app-purchases/assets/1819208/edfe305e-8088-4a1b-87b2-6dad3af4d89a)

 Resources